Sean Murphy Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 19th in MLB with a collective 8.6 strikeouts per nine innings.
+- The Dodgers have the 17th-ranked team ERA across all MLB pitching staffs (4.21).

-- The Dodgers have a 4.18 team ERA that ranks 16th among all MLB pitching staffs.
+- Dodgers pitchers combine to allow 160 total home runs at a rate of 1.2 per game (to rank 14th in the league).

-- Dodgers pitchers combine to rank 12th in baseball in home runs given up (154 total, 1.2 per game).
+- The righty's most recent appearance was on Tuesday against the Arizona Diamondbacks, when he went six innings, surrendering four earned runs while giving up seven hits.

-- The righty's last time out came on Friday against the Boston Red Sox, when he went six innings, surrendering three earned runs while allowing 10 hits.
+- In 16 games this season, the 24-year-old has amassed a 4.00 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .236 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.